Menu

 As the world of technology is advancing rapidly, and as different providers and packages offer a wide range of services and deals, your best bet would be to do your research when you get to Thailand to find out what best meets your needs.

-If you are going to be in Thailand for the long-term and are a regular internet user, then it makes sense to get a SIM card and WiFi router at home, which tends to be the cheapest option available and means you can jump online 24/7 wherever, whenever.
+If you are going to be in Thailand for the long term and are a regular internet user, then it makes sense to get a SIM card and WiFi router at home, which tends to be the cheapest option available and means you can jump online 24/7, wherever, whenever.
 You can also set up a wireless WiFi hotspot at your home or use an ethernet cable.

-You can pay for an internet package on a monthly basis since there are some leading players in this crowded field: 3BB, TOT, True, DTAC, and AIS.
+You can pay for an internet package on a monthly basis since there are some leading players in this crowded field: 3BB, TOT, True, and AIS.
 New players on the market may be able to offer a less congested network and more bandwidth than older networks, so ask around when you get to Thailand to see which one is offering the best service in your city at the time.

 How to get internet in Thailand